ThummeTo/FMI.jl/docs/src/examples/multithreading.md

-We define a helper function to calculate the FMU solution and combine it into an Matrix.
+We define a helper function to calculate the FMU solution and combine it into a Matrix.

 ```julia